• Skip to main content

 Like all mid and large-sized cruise ships, there are plenty of choices when it comes to snacks or mealtime.
 We have found most of the food onboard to be tasty and creative, although often lacking in presentation.

-One thing we loved, the ship has filtered coffee in all the dining rooms (a vast improvement over other ships we have been on that serve a coffee syrup).
+One thing we love, the ship has filtered coffee in all the dining rooms (a vast improvement over other ships we have been on that use coffee syrup).

 Included dining options